 The seats in the first, smaller cabin (row 4 & 5) are the better choice since this cabin feels more intimate.
 The single best seats for solo travelers are the solo throne seats on the left and right side of the plane.

 Travel companions should go for the middle seats, which all have direct aisle access.
-There is also a set of paired window seats in each row, but here the passenger in the window seat will have to crawl over his/her neighbor’s leg to reach the aisle.
+There is also a set of paired window seats in each row, but the passenger in the window seat will have to crawl over their neighbor’s leg to reach the aisle.

 What are the worst Business Class seats on Swiss’ B777?
 Click here for a seat map.